-Graduate students must be enrolled at least part-time (three credits) to be considered for financial assistance; however for some scholarships, the student must be registered for at least 6 credits per quarter, excluding summer.
+Graduate students must be enrolled at least part-time (three credits per quarter) to be considered for financial assistance; however for some scholarships, the student must be registered for at least 6 credits per quarter, excluding summer.
 There are three financial aid options available: student loans, scholarships, and graduate assistantships.
 Seattle University financial aid is not available for international students; however international students may apply for MSAL scholarships as well as graduate assistantships.

 To be considered for financial aid, you must complete the Free Application for Federal Student Aid(FAFSA).
 This is your application for federal, state, and institutional funds.

 For further information, contact the Student Financial Services Office.

 The MSAL program offers scholarships credited each quarter directly to your student account.
 The scholarships are offered based on financial need, current and/or prospective academic achievement.
 In all cases, renewal is based on the specifics of the scholarships and satisfactory academic progress.
 All scholarships are financial resources and must be coordinated with other types of financial aid.
 You must notify the Financial Aid office of any scholarships you receive which do not appear on your original award letter and report whether the scholarships are renewable, so the office can automatically include it with your subsequent awards.

 The deadline for application is March 15th.
 Any applications received after that date will be considered contingent on availability of funds and acceptance into the MSAL program.
 The total amount of scholarship assistance is limited and it is possible that no funds will be available at the time you apply.
 The scholarship is a one-year award.
 Returning students must reapply for the scholarship for their second year.

 To be considered for a scholarship, you must fully admitted (without restrictions) to the MSAL degree program and maintain a minimum of six (6) credits of coursework each quarter during the academic year and three (3) credits of coursework in summer.